OtnielGomes/0_Portfolio-Credit_Risk_Analysis_with_Pytorch/README.md

 ### Prerequisites

-* Data Bricks - This project was developed in the Databricks environment, so the entire project structure is compatible with AzureDatabricks and Databricks.
+* Data Bricks - This project was developed in the Databricks environment, so the entire project structure is compatible with AzureDatabricks and Databricks Community.
 Below I will leave the link to create an account in the Databricks Community where it is free and at no cost and you will be able to run a copy of this project perfectly.
 Link for create acount :

 * [![Databricks CM][Azure Databricks CM]][Azure Databricks CM-url]